doctorandrewbrown/bridgendphysics/README.md

 To realize the above strategy, a custom personal website was chosen (instead of relying solely on social media for instance) as a website gives more flexibility and scope for branding the new service.
 A website can also be optimized for local SEO and building authority in the business niche by providing relevant content via a blog and articles.
 The website must be responsive to cater for the range of user devices that will be available to the intended users, especially mobile.
 A mockup of the responsive website can be seen here
 ![screenshot](documentation/mockup.png)

-### Scope
+### Scope and User Stories

-The scope for this project was restricted to what was needed for a MVP and is determined by considering tasks and information needed to serve the project strategy and to corellate with user stories.
+The scope for this project was restricted to what was needed for a MVP and is determined by considering tasks and information needed to serve the project strategy and to corellate with **user stories**.

 #### Tasks